fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Three_System_Design/README.md

 **Google Cloud Storage (GCS)**

-GCS is used to store the uploaded images and processed images in different buckets.
+GCS standard class is used to store the uploaded images and processed images in different buckets.
 A lifecycle policy is set up on the two buckets to automatically delete objects older than 7 days, addressing the compliance and privacy requirements.

 **Pub/Sub**